Huy160391/PRJ301_3w_OnlineFahionShop/README.md

     - Purpose: to provide information, share, and review the tourist attractions of other users
     - Who needs this website: adventure travel enthusiasts, people who want to plan a trip in the country or simply want to know more about those places
      Admin
-        - Delete
-        - Update
+        - View, Delete, Update users account
+        - Add, Remove, Edit tourist attraction
+        - Remove comment
      Client
+        * Account
-        - sign up account
+        - Sign up account
         - Login
         - Edit
+        - Contribute
+        * Product (Tourist attraction)
+        - View information
+        - Comment, rate

 ## 2.Wireframe